Game Boy Color Promotional Demo

 Not Compatible with GB/SGB

 When loaded on a Game Boy or Super Game Boy, the game will throw up a screen saying that you need to use a Game Boy Color.
 At the same time, some unused tiles are loaded into VRAM.
-This screen is a modification of the warning screen from Wario Land 2 for GBC, which is triggered when a save from one system (e.g. GBC) is used on another (e.g. DMG).
+This screen is a modification of the warning screen from Wario Land II for GBC, which is triggered when a save from one system (e.g. GBC) is used on another (e.g. DMG).
 The tileset, with the light outline, is the same.

 Possibly a placeholder icon.

 The only tiles used are the - tile and the gray background tile, leaving the numbers, other punctuation, and alternate background colors unused.
-The dark background tile square was used as a menu bullet point in Wario Land 2.
+The dark background tile square was used as a menu bullet point in Wario Land II.

 All of these unused graphics unless noted appear in Tetris DX as well.

-There a few unused graphics and a ton of placeholders loaded at the title, so there may have been further plans for the title screen.
+There are a few unused graphics and a ton of placeholders loaded at the title, so there may have been further plans for the title screen.

-The early idea to display Tetris DX in Japanese is the only remnant left.
+This early idea to display Tetris DX in Japanese is the only remnant left.

 This copyright string was likely going to be placed at the bottom of the ENTRY.

 What appears to be an early border design for the Game Over screen.
 The second one appears to have an unfinished shadowing effect.
-The palette is a guess as one has not been assigned.
+The palette is a guess, as one has not been assigned.